 People respond to feelings before they respond to facts, and life is about connecting.
 Your customers, too, are people, and they can tell real sympathy from a mere attempt to sell a product.
 Choose to practice compassion, sympathy, and patience rather than exert undue pressure on customers to buy something that may be counter-productive at a time like this.

-There are a lot of uncertainty clouding customer decisions, so when you get in touch with customers, you have to focus on connecting authentically.
+There is a lot of uncertainty clouding customer decisions, so when you get in touch with customers, you have to focus on connecting authentically.
 Ask and listen carefully before you tell or sell.
 Part of being empathetic is finding out how they have been affected to avoid sending tone-deaf messages to panicked customers.
-Not all conversations need to be about selling; a thoughtful note can go a long way towards establishing a much-needed connection that makes it easier to sell.
+Not all conversations need to be about selling; a thoughtful note can go a long way toward establishing a much-needed connection that makes it easier to sell.

 - Prepare to Help

 As you connect to your installed base, focus on helping instead of adding to the noise.
 To sell customers, make sure your buyers have a real need for the product and add value to it.
 Focus more on the purchaser instead of the sale.
 Customer success has always been about helping customers to achieve their goals.
 Now is the time to be even more customer-centric in order to match customer problems with innovative solutions precisely.